huggingface/datasets/datasets/ecthr_cases/README.md

 The dataset supports:

-**Alleged violation prediction:** A multi-label text classification task where, given the facts of a ECtHR case, a model predicts which of the 40 violable ECHR articles were allegedly violated according to the applicant(s).
+**Alleged violation prediction** (`alleged-violation-prediction`):  A multi-label text classification task where, given the facts of a ECtHR case, a model predicts which of the 40 violable ECHR articles were allegedly violated according to the applicant(s).
 Consult Chalkidis et al. (2021), for details.

-**Violation prediction:**  A multi-label text classification task where, given the facts of a ECtHR case, a model predicts which of the allegedly violated ECHR articles were violated, as decided (ruled) by the ECtHR court.
+**Violation prediction**  (`violation-prediction`): A multi-label text classification task where, given the facts of a ECtHR case, a model predicts which of the allegedly violated ECHR articles were violated, as decided (ruled) by the ECtHR court.
 Consult Chalkidis et al. (2019), for details.

 **Rationale extraction:** A model can also predict the facts of the case that most prominently support its decision with respect to a classification task.
 Silver rationales can be used for both classification tasks, while gold rationales are only focused on the *alleged violation prediction* task.